 1. Buying and Using the Wrong Board

 When you’re new to surfing, there’s a good chance you won’t know what’s the ideal surfboard size for you.
 So, you should consider one that’s relatively long.
-These boards are safer and easier for beginners than shorter ones are.
+These wakeboards online are safer and easier for beginners than shorter ones are.
 This is because they’re easy to maneuver and allow you to keep your balance better than shorter ones do.
+In addition, you should also be wearing proper surf clothes.

-In addition to skill level, the waves you want to catch will determine what board you should get.
+Besides skill levels, the waves you want to catch will determine what board you should get.
 If you’re looking to catch small waves, then foamies, which is a type of board, is a good bet.
 They’re affordable and aren’t hard.
 So, if you fall on your board—which you will—it won’t hurt much.
 That said, you should note that they’re not the best for maneuvering.
 It can help to ask a surf shop employee to help you select a board that’s best for your skill level and weight.

 2. Going Out into the Ocean Without First Surveying It